Marketing Without a Strategy Is Expensive, So Here’s How to Fix That!

 Why More Effort Does Not Fix the Problem

-Disconnected marketing does not fail because of a lack of effort.
+Disconnected marketing does not fail for a lack of effort.
 It fails because the pieces are not working together.

 Your emails do not connect back to optimized landing pages.
 Your branding sends mixed signals about who you are and why you matter.

-This is not a hustle problem.
+This issue isn’t a hustle problem.
 It’s a systems problem.
 Doing more will not fix it — aligning what you already have will.

 What Strategic Marketing Actually Looks Like